jllopis/getconf/README.md

 Any other type will be discarded.
 A `time.Time` layout different that the ones supported (i.e. epoch in miliseconds) will produce an invalid result.

 If a value can not be matched to the variable type, it will be discarded and the variable set to **nil**.

+The use of nested structures is allow but have some rules:

+* the variable name in the config struct can be any valid name and can include chars, numbers or hyphen
+* when the variables are loaded from the environment, use '__' as separator between father and child.
+All chars must be uppercase.
+Ex: `GCV2_PARENT__VAR -> parent::var`
+* when the variables are loaded from the flags, use also '__' as separator but use the same case as it is defined in the struct. `--parent__var -> parent::var`
+* when accessing a variable you must use their name.
+With nested variables you must use the separator defines (defaults to '::').
+Ex: `GetString("parent::var")`

 ### struct tags